 Whatever type of fleece you settle on, the material — and the electronic elements inside it — should be rugged enough to hold up to constant road travel.

 Since they are designed largely for automotive travel, heated travel blankets are almost universally powered via a cord that plugs into your car or truck’s 12V (or cigarette lighter) socket.
 These used to be standard in nearly all vehicles and still largely are, but some car manufacturers no longer include them in select vehicle models.
-Be sure that your car has a standard 12V socket before purchasing one of these blankets.
+Be sure that your car has a standard 12V socket before getting one of these blankets.

 Overall, heated travel blankets don’t draw a sizable amount of power from your battery, but some manufacturers specifically note that their blankets are low-amperage.
-While this shouldn’t be a huge issue when the car is running, if you plan to use a heated travel blanket with the vehicle off, be sure that it draws minimal amperage so you won’t be draining your battery every time you use it.
+This shouldn’t be a huge issue when the car is running, but if you plan to use a heated travel blanket with the vehicle off, be sure that it draws minimal amperage so you won’t be draining your battery every time you use it.

 Heated travel blankets usually only become warm, not hot, so you shouldn’t have any issues with them becoming too hot.
 Some blankets have actually been criticized for not becoming warm enough, which kind of undercuts the whole point of paying up for a powered blanket.
 Make sure there aren’t any problems with your heated travel blanket under-heating.

-The size of the heated travel blanket that you purchase is important: too small and the blanket can’t wrap around you and keep you warm, too large and it may feel like it’s taking over the interior of your car.
+The size of the heated travel blanket that you choose is important: too small and the blanket can’t wrap around you and keep you warm, too large and it may feel like it’s taking over the interior of your car.
 The majority of heated travel blankets are just under 60 inches long, with a width that varies between 30 and 45 inches.
 Note the size carefully and test out a similarly-sized blanket from your house to verify that such a size will work for you.

 A general rule of thumb is to go larger if the blanket is for adults and smaller if it’s for children or pets.

 The length of the cord that runs from the heated travel blanket to the 12V socket can vary from blanket to blanket and is usually from five to eight feet in length.
-Purchase the blanket with the longest cord you can find — with a longer cord, the blanket can be used by anyone in the vehicle, regardless of where they’re sitting.
+Get the blanket with the longest cord you can find — with a longer cord, the blanket can be used by anyone in the vehicle, regardless of where they’re sitting.